-retailer-see NERL retailer
+retailer- see NERL retailer.

-R-value means the thermal resistance in $m^2K/W$ of a component calculated by dividing its thickness by its specific ability to conduct heat thermal conductivity tCO2-e means tonnes of carbon dioxide equivalent of a greenhouse gas.
+R-value means the thermal resistance in m^2K/W of a component calculated by dividing its thickness by its specific ability to conduct heat thermal conductivity.

 Sleep Mode, in relation to a computer, means a low power state that the computer is capable of entering automatically after a period of inactivity or by manual selection.